-Large-lot development also occurs on Common Access Drive subdivisions, which are three to five lots on a 12foot wide drive approved by the RPC.
-CADs follow the same procedure as any other major subdivision, including the Sketch Plan, Preliminary Plan, and Final Plat steps.
+(left) Lot splits where all lots have frontage on an existing street (right) Stults Farm in Scioto Township, a conventional subdivision with large lots served by on-site wastewater treatment same procedure as any other major subdivision, including the Sketch Plan, Preliminary Plan, and Final Plat steps.
 CAD standards include a maximum grade of 10%, passing areas every 350 feet, tree and shrub removal specifications, and an easement width of 60 feet along the CAD.
 A private maintenance agreement must be recorded with the County as well.